landed78/landed78.github.io/about.md

 I studied computer science and information systems at Macquarie University (Sydney, Australia) where I learnt natural language technology (comp240/248) the foundations of machine learning/artificial intelligence.
 I later pursued a Masters of Arts at UTS focusing on communication and organisational science - this is where I developed a deep passion for combining the arts and sciences.

-I have worked for many different organisations across many different industries and met colleagues from all parts of the world.
+I have worked for many different organisations (small, medium and large) across many different industries and met colleagues from all parts of the world.
 I started in IBM consulting, PwC/Strategy& and spent the past decade as an independant analyst/consultant (no non-sense analysis and project delivery).
 I have a proven track record from many organisations such as IBM, Woolworths, Telstra, CentralNIC, NAB/MLC, Westpac, CBRE, Cochlear and Suncorp).

 Lastly, I enjoy connecting and helping people succeed in life - whether it's volunteering or helping someone fix their bike.